 Disclaimer: This Handbook describes the program, policies, and practices of the UNC Charlotte PhD program in Public Health Sciences.
 In the event of a conflict between this document and University documents on any issue, University documents shall have precedence.

-Who is Covered by the Requirements Given in this Handbook: All applicants to the PHS PhD program and current program students are governed by the policies described in this Handbook.
+Who is Covered by the Requirements Given in this Handbook: All matriculating students to the PHS PhD program are governed by the policies described in this Handbook.

 Table of Contents